TheCuesFlowsToStoryProject/ContCompMobile/README.md

 https://play.google.com/store/search?q=moodhashpub&hl=en or here
 https://play.google.com/store/apps/details?id=com.pronab.moodhash
 Although there is a fair bit of work to do to bring he whole facility to fruition.
-Floowing is a rough ToDo List for the project.
+Following is a rough ToDo List for the project.